DigitalHarborFoundation/Experimenting-with-Arduino/arduino-concepts/servo.md

 The code comments contain some suggestions for places to modify, but here are some starting points:

-In the <strong>void loop()</strong> function, you can change the speed, starting position, and end position of the servo.
-If you want to do this, find the <strong>for loops</strong> on lines 19 and 31.
+In the void loop() function, you can change the speed, starting position, and end position of the servo.
+If you want to do this, find the **for loops** on lines 19 and 31.
 The first one is for the forward motion of the servo and the second one is for the return motion.
-Experiment with modifying these positions and the <strong>delay</strong> values!
+Experiment with modifying these positions and the **delay** values!
 Use the commented code as a reference point.